310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 <th>(Well… I’m starting to enjoy doing things with Ryuseitai… But it uses up all of my energy and willpower…)</th>

-<th>(I don’t have the motivation to do anything else afterwards…… So I end up putting off all the annoying stuff I don’t wanna do by telling myself I’ll do it tomorrow…)</th>
+<th>(I don’t have the motivation to do anything else afterwards… So I end up putting off all the annoying stuff I don’t wanna do by telling myself I’ll do it tomorrow…)</th>

 <th>(Then that day comes and I wonder why I didn’t work on it just a little bit every day… That’s the situation I’m in right now…)</th>